folio-org/eureka-setup/eureka-cli/README.md

 ### Deploy the _ecs-single_ application

 We can use the _ecs-single_ profile to deploy an environment with just a single consortium.
 This profile will provision only 3 tenants (i.e. ecs, university and college) with just a single UI container.
-This profile is preferred over the _ecs_ when there is an obvious resource constraint on the host machine because of how many Kafka topics there needs to be maintained during and after tenant entitlement.
+This profile is preferred over the _ecs_ when there is an obvious resource constraint on the host machine because of how many Kafka topics need to be maintained during and after tenant entitlement.

 ```bash
 eureka-cli -p ecs-single deployApplication -oq